Finder makes money from featured partners, but editorial opinions are our own.

 • Regulatory uncertainty.
 The regulatory environment for Cardano and other cryptos is constantly changing.
 It's important to understand how international rulings have the potential to impact Cardano's future – for better or worse.

 • Technical learning curve.
 Evaluating the tech behind ADA before you invest is important, but requires a deep understanding of the blockchain and other aspects of decentralised finance.
-You should be prepared to do plenty of research.
+Be prepared to do plenty of research.

 • Failure to deliver product.
 Cardano (ADA) is a blockchain well-known for having big ambitions, but for not delivering much.
 While decentralised finance (DeFi) thrived in 2021, ADA holders mostly sat on the sidelines as the blockchain was unable to provide basic functionality despite many promises to the contrary.
 Investors should be wary of Cardano's slow development pace.